-Brighter Communities Worldwide is 20 years old, and began its celebrations with a fundraising ball in November 2022.
-It was an opportunity for the organisation to reflect on its journey since its inception in 2002.
-Celebrations will take place in Kenya in 2023.
+Brighter Communities Worldwide celebrated its 20 years in Kenya with events in Kericho County and Nairobi hosted by the Irish Ambassador to Kenya.
+It was a great opportunity for the organisation to reflect on its journey since its inception in 2002.